 From 1930 the Tolkien family's beloved toys or pets are also mentioned in the letters.
 By 1931 Tolkien's daughter Priscilla Mary Anne Reuel Tolkien was born.
 This coincided with the Great Polar Bear also having an extended family; he had become a much more sensible and dependable character and so his young nephews were introduced to be the troublemakers.
 The last letters would be addressed to Priscilla alone, with the last dated 1943.

 In the early 1930s Father Christmas faced a new, resolute enemy; goblins.
-In 1932 the North Polar Bear accidentally fell down a hole and found himself in a goblin cave, only to be led astray by them and find himself lost.
-The goblins had decorated their caves with black magic runes.
-The goblins had been tunnelling and raiding Father Christmas' toy cellars, stealing the Hornby model railway toys!
-With an aversion of the colour green, they were driven away by green smoke and captured by Red Gnomes.
+In 1932 the North Polar Bear accidentally fell down a hole and found himself in a goblin cave, only to be led astray by them and become lost.
+The Goblin caverns are an eerie place, decorated with Black Magic runes.
+They had been tunnelling and raiding Father Christmas' toy cellars, stealing the Hornby model railway toys!
+With an aversion to the colour green, they were driven away by green smoke and captured by Red Gnomes.

 Curiously, in 1940 50 penguins arrive at the North Pole.
 Described by Father Christmas as 'evacuees', they had swum all the way from the South Pole in order to aid Father Christmas against further Goblin incursions.
 In autumn 1941 the North Pole was again besieged, as the Goblins felt that the war to the south would allow them to recapture the north and had built a large tunnel through which they swarmed in their thousands.